Jetsetter/jetsetter.github.io/_posts/2017-03-21-duplicate-image-detection.md

 dHash is great because it's fairly accurate, and very simple to understand and implement.
 It's also fast to calculate (Python is not very fast at bit twiddling, but all the hard work of converting to grayscale and downsizing is done by a C library: [ImageMagick/wand](http://docs.wand-py.org/en/latest/) or [PIL](https://pillow.readthedocs.io/en/4.0.x/)).

+Here's what this process looks like visually:

+* TODO: original image
+* TODO: grayscale, downsized image (but blown up)
+* TODO: final output black and white (but blown up)

 The core of the dHash code is as simple as a couple of nested `for` loops:

 ```python